luca-bassoricci/gitlab/doc/user/application_security/index.md

 - Vulnerabilities in a running web application.
 - Infrastructure as code configuration.

-Each of the GitLab application security tools is relevant to specific phases of the feature development workflow.
+Each of the GitLab application security tools is relevant to specific stages of the feature development workflow.

 - Commit
   - SAST